delight-dev/delight-dev.github.io/Tutorials/Lists.md

 ![](lists-dynamic.png)

-In code the global weapons collection is accessed through *Models.Weapons* and can be manipulated from any part of your game and the changes will automatically propagate to any lists that it's bound to.
+In code the global weapons collection is accessed through *Models.Weapons*, which can be manipulated from any part of your game and the changes will automatically propagate to any lists that it's bound to.